msdmazarei/FrontEndAdminPanelStandard/Components/gridComponent.md

   - title: the title for action
   - icon: the icon for action
   - actionFn: is a function for every row which get the row value and return void

-  ### footer
-  is a component for grid footer which has following props:
-  - onNextPage function for pagination
-  - onPrewPage function for paginamtion

-  ### rowNumber
-  rowNumber is recognised for number of row for every page